 Former Castle Town

-Hagi’s former castle town (萩城城下町) district in Yamaguchi Prefecture offers a captivating journey into Japan’s Edo-period past.
-Once the heart of the powerful Mori Clan, the area preserves its original town layout with beautifully maintained streets.
-White-walled samurai residences and merchant quarters line the district, reflecting the town’s feudal-era charm.
-Although Hagi Castle is now in ruins, the district remains a cultural treasure.
+Hagi’s former castle town district (萩城城下町) in Yamaguchi Prefecture offers a captivating journey into Japan’s Edo-period past, preserving the legacy of the powerful Mori Clan.
+As the heart of their feudal rule, the district maintains its original layout, with streets that have been carefully preserved for centuries.
+White-walled samurai residences, along with traditional merchant quarters, line the streets, offering visitors a glimpse into the town’s historical charm.
+While Hagi Castle now lies in ruins, the district remains a cultural gem, with its architecture standing as a testament to the region’s rich past.

 Getting there